 With enough repetition, the pathways become preferred.
 And when that happens, simply experiencing the triggering event will cause the entire pattern to run.

-If attach a strong emotion, the habit is even more strongly encoded.
+If we attach a strong emotion, the habit is even more strongly encoded.

 The Biggest Problem: Trying To Stop Doing A Bad Habit